bhatnagarprach845/Credit_Card_Full_stack/README.md

 2. Add button

    a.
-To add the card - Disable until the cardnumber is verified as per luhn algorithm.
+To add the card - Disabled until the cardnumber is verified as per luhn algorithm.
+   (Note: on second addtion onwards, entries will apear in real time)

    b.
 Balance will appear as £0 for every new Card.